Umuzi-org/ACN-syllabus/content/projects/tilde/repo-card-tutorial/part-1/_index.md

 ### 2. Make a PR (Pull Request)

 Now upload your file to Github and create a new branch.

 Make a PR that in order to merge your stuff into the main branch.
 You'll notice that you can't merge it though.
 This is because the main branch is protected.
 You need to get a little help.

+Now don't add any reviewers.
+Because it will make Mother Theresa sad.

 #### Video Tutorial for 1 & 2 below

 {{% youtube KyDxI7gOQbo %}}

 ### 3. Get your PR merged

 In order to get your stuff merged into master, you need 2 people to "Approve" your PR.
+Don't add people to your PR on Github.
+We'll handle it via Tilde.

 Read more about PR approvals here: https://docs.github.com/en/enterprise/2.13/user/articles/approving-a-pull-request-with-required-reviews